JOŽEF STEFAN INSTITUTE

 N. Sebastian, M. Lovšin, B. Berteloot, N. Osterman, A. Petelin, R.J.
 Mandle, S. Aya, M. Huang, I. Drevenšek-Olenik, K. Neyts, A. Mertelj, “Polarization patterning in ferroelectric nematic liquids”, Nature Communications, 14, 3029 (2023). doi: 10.1038/s41467-023-38749-2

-Investigations of the mechanisms leading to the occurrence of nematic polar order in these materials:
+Investigations of the mechanisms leading to the occurrence of nematic polar order in these materials.

 In 2018 we started to collaborate with dr. R.J.
 Mandle from Leeds University in precursor studies of a material (RM734) exhibiting a nematic to nematic phase transition.
 By a combination of different experimental techniques we have shown that such phase transition is characterized by a significant pretransitional behavior, manifested as strong splay orientational fluctuations.
 From dielectric spectroscopy and second harmonic generation measurements it was shown that it is indeed a ferroelectric phase transition, in which the growth of polar order is accompanied by the softening of splay fluctuations.
 We also compared, both experimentally and by means of molecular dynamic simulations, RM734 with a material with a similar chemical structure but not exhibiting ferroelectric nematic phase and demonstrated that a subtle molecular change enables the first to adopt denser packing in the polar order configuration.
 Such reduction of the excluded volume lies in the origin of the polar nematic phase.
 This contribution shows how MD simulations can be used for molecular design, by predicting and identifying candidate materials for the polar or its precursor nematic phases.